Target accused of making huge retail theft mistake

 The retailer did not return a request for further comment from TheStreet.

-Target stock is down 7.6% for the year due largely to slipping sales and continued financial pressure on consumers when it comes to making big-ticket purchases.
-Walmart, which has struggled with the same theft issues, has seen its share price climb by 9% year to date.
+Target stock is down 5.9% for the year (as of Dec.
+22), due largely to slipping sales and continued financial pressure on consumers when it comes to making big-ticket purchases.
+Walmart, which has struggled with the same theft issues, has seen its share price climb by 10.5% year to date.

 Sign up for our e-News Alerts